daronphang/coding_resources/javascript/angular/basics.md

-constructor                 Calling new on the class ngOnChanges                 Invokes everytime there is a change in @input properties of component ngOnInit                    Invoked when component has been initialized; only called once after first ngOnChanges ngDoCheck                   custom change-detection for directive; should not be implemented together with ngDoCheck ngOnDestroy
+constructor                 Calling new on the class ngOnChanges                 Invokes everytime there is a change in @input properties of component ngOnInit                    Invoked when component has been initialized; only called once after first ngOnChanges ngDoCheck                   custom change-detection for directive where ngOnChanges won't catch but very expensive ngOnDestroy

 // hooks for component's children